Anticonvulsant

-Anticonvulsants (also known as antiepileptic drugs or antiseizure drugs) are a diverse group of pharmacological agents used in the treatment of epileptic seizures.
-Anticonvulsants are also increasingly being used in the treatment of bipolar disorder and borderline personality disorder, since many seem to act as mood stabilizers, and for the treatment of neuropathic pain.
-Anticonvulsants suppress the excessive rapid firing of neurons during seizures.
-Anticonvulsants also prevent the spread of the seizure within the brain.
+Anticonvulsants (also known as antiepileptic drugs, antiseizure drugs, or anti-seizure medications (ASM)) are a diverse group of pharmacological agents used in the treatment of epileptic seizures.
+Anticonvulsants are also used in the treatment of bipolar disorder and borderline personality disorder, since many seem to act as mood stabilizers, and for the treatment of neuropathic pain.
+Anticonvulsants suppress the uncontrolled and excessive firing of neurons during seizures and in doing so can also prevent the spread of the seizure within the brain.

-Conventional antiepileptic drugs may block sodium channels or enhance γ-aminobutyric acid (GABA) function.
+Conventional antiepileptic drugs have diverse mechanisms of action but many block sodium channels or enhance γ-aminobutyric acid (GABA) function.
 Several antiepileptic drugs have multiple or uncertain mechanisms of action.
-Next to the voltage-gated sodium channels and components of the GABA system, their targets include GABAA receptors, the GAT-1 GABA transporter, and GABA transaminase.
+Next to voltage-gated sodium channels and components of the GABA system, their targets include GABAA receptors, the GABA transporter type 1, and GABA transaminase.
 Additional targets include voltage-gated calcium channels, SV2A, and α2δ.
-By blocking sodium or calcium channels, antiepileptic drugs reduce the release of excitatory glutamate, whose release is considered to be elevated in epilepsy, but also that of GABA.
-This is probably a side effect or even the actual mechanism of action for some antiepileptic drugs, since GABA can itself, directly or indirectly, act proconvulsively.
+By blocking sodium or calcium channels, antiepileptic drugs reduce the release of the excitatory neurotransmitter glutamate, whose release is considered to be elevated in epilepsy, but also that of GABA.
+This is probably a side effect or even the actual mechanism of action for some antiepileptic drugs, since GABA can itself, directly or indirectly, act pro-convulsively.
 Another potential target of antiepileptic drugs is the peroxisome proliferator-activated receptor alpha.

 Some anticonvulsants have shown antiepileptogenic effects in animal models of epilepsy.
 That is, they either prevent the development of epilepsy or can halt or reverse the progression of epilepsy.
 However, no drug has been shown in human trials to prevent epileptogenesis (the development of epilepsy in an individual at risk, such as after a head injury).

+Many anticonvulsants are known teratogens and increase the risk of birth defects in the unborn child if taken while pregnant.

 Terminology

-Anticonvulsants are more accurately called antiepileptic drugs (abbreviated "AEDs"), and are often referred to as antiseizure drugs because they provide symptomatic treatment only and have not been demonstrated to alter the course of epilepsy.
+Anticonvulsants are more accurately called antiepileptic drugs (AEDs) because not every epileptic seizure involves convulsion, and vice versa, not every convulsion is caused by an epileptic seizure.
+They are also often referred to as antiseizure drugs because they provide symptomatic treatment only and have not been demonstrated to alter the course of epilepsy.